sheagcraig/yaypis/slides/restfulness.md

 - Can be deserialized into XML, JSON

 ## Response Headers
-- Headers include data about the response
+- Headers describe the response
 - Should the client cache this response?
 - What is the Content-Type of the response?
 - How is the text encoded?